 The directions for Tusher Canyon will bring you right to it.
 The tricky part is getting to the canyon; from there, you can't miss it.
 Just keep driving the 4x4 roads, hopefully by jeep, southwest until you see it ahead on the right with Aeolian Tower just south of it.
 Existing jeep roads work their way near enough for an easy approach.
 There is no need to play redneck by tearing up the desert getting there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Echo Pinnacle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Echo Pinnacle: